huggingface/transformers/docs/source/en/model_doc/pvt_v2.md

 outputs = model(torch.tensor(processed["pixel_values"]))
 ```

-To use the PVTv2 with a more complex architecture like DeformableDETR, you can use AutoBackbone (this model would need fine-tuning as you're replacing the backbone in the pretrained model):
+To use the PVTv2 as a backbone for more complex architectures like DeformableDETR, you can use AutoBackbone (this model would need fine-tuning as you're replacing the backbone in the pretrained model):

 ```python
 import requests